16 Foreclosure Options to Consider Before Doing Anything with Your Bank

 If you have a great mortgage rate, you will be able to get a higher price for your house, especially if the current interest rates are much higher.
 Buyers will be willing to pay more for the lower interest rate that they can’t currently get from a bank.
 On the flip side, if your mortgage rate is too high, you won’t be able to find a buyer.

 Most* loans these days have a “due on sale” clause, which means if you sell the house, the entire mortgage amount is automatically due.
-There are a few exceptions, such as selling the house to a relative, or as a result of a divorce.
+There are a few exceptions, such as selling the house to a relative, or as a result of a selling a house in a divorce.

 To keep everything above board, many buyers and sellers will call the bank and explain what they are doing prior to any sale.
 Depending on the circumstances, the person you’re talking to, the size of the bank, and other factors, the bank is likely to give a “thumbs up,” even if it’s not officially in writing.